Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 source of the smell and removing it.
 And this is one of the major criticism against those pendants: That some of them actually do make you feel better, and you will use your mobile phone even

-more without thinking of the potential harm.
+more often without thinking of the potential harm.
 What may very well get you in trouble long term.
 There even seems to be science to support this: That using those devices may shorten lifespan.
-Dr

 "The first principle is that you must not fool yourself — and you are the easiest person to fool." - Richard Feynman

 I'm not against energetic helpers.
-I have a 5 lb rose quartz sitting right next to my laptop while I dictate this into my speech recognition app.
-The beautiful
+I have a 5 lb rose quartz sitting right next to my laptop.
+The beautiful stone has been sitting there for quite a few years,

-stone has been sitting there for quite a few years, I don't exactly remember when I originally got it.
-It certainly is very pretty, it is said to have good energy, and I would certainly not want
+it certainly is very pretty, it is said to have good energy, and I would certainly not want to miss it.
+But I am also quite sure that

-electromagnetic waves.
+against electromagnetic waves.

-Over the years I've acquired quite an impressive - and I might add embarrassing - array of devices that some way or other should improve my health and well-being, and protect from EMF of all
+Over the years I've acquired an impressive array of devices that some way or other should improve my health and well-being, and protect from EMF of all kinds.
+I have tested even more devices

-kinds.
-I have tested some more devices which I decided not to keep, including some boasting to have the latest Quantum technology.
-Some of them I was not sure in the beginning if they did
+which I decided not to keep, including some claiming to use the latest Quantum technology.
+Some of them I was not sure in the beginning if they did something or not.
+But after a week or two

-something or not.
-However, after a week or two most of them seemed to provide only a very mild improvement, if they had any effect at all.
+most of them seemed to provide only a very mild improvement, if any.

 There are only three things that I did to my electromagnetic environment that I found had a profound impact on my health and well-being.
 Presented